TakuyaHiraoka/Dropout-Q-Functions-for-Doubly-Efficient-Reinforcement-Learning/README.md

 # Tips

-## Hyperparameter Sensitivity of DroQ
+## Hyperparameter sensitivity of DroQ

 DroQ is sensitive especially to target entropy (target_entropy) and (target_drop_rate).